 CTO at RAD

 Dr. Yaakov Stein is CTO at RAD’s headquarters in Tel Aviv.
 He is the author of the textbook “Digital Signal Processing, a Computer Science Perspective.”
 Yaakov’s previous positions include Advanced Technology Manager for Comverse Information Systems and Professor of AI and Computer Science at Polytechnic University (NY).
-He holds a BSc in Physics, Mathematics and Computer Science, and MSc and PhD in Theoretical Physics.
+He holds a BSc in Physics, Mathematics and Computer Science, and an MSc and PhD in Theoretical Physics.
 Yaakov received the Israel Defense Award (Israel’s highest award for defense-related research).
 His areas of interest include SDN and NFV, communications security and encryption, and timing & synchronization.

 In his spare time, Yaakov has been known to dabble in amateur radio and ancestry.
 He also maintains a small museum of the history of electronics and computation.